 Shantell finally realized that she is a country girl at heart and moved back to Chilliwack from Vancouver where she graduated from UBC as a real estate professional.
 Her energetic and bubbly personality makes her a joy to work with.
 She enjoys traveling and being outdoors – camping, quading, snowmobiling and boating.

 Tony is the quietest team member, and probably eats the most cookies.
 Tony has an engineering background and attention to detail like no other; no measurement or dimension is ever missed.
-Tony spends most of his spare time taking his son to music lessons and concerts.
+Tony spends most of his spare time with his wife and young son.
 He also enjoys cooking and spending time with his family.

 A natural genius, Peter can design a solution to almost anything.
 He often sees the world from a perspective that is not ‘the norm’; however it turns out he is usually right (or at least we let him think he is).
 If Peter isn’t at work, he’s probably swimming, cycling, skiing, or running with his wife and three children.
 Peter is also the Coach for the Abbotsford Cadets Biathlon team.

 Jon is a devoted husband and energetic father of 3 girls and a boy.
 Jon’s happy go lucky attitude create an enjoyable site to work on.
 His family always comes first and you can usually find him working on home projects or camping with his family; although he spends an abnormal amount of time on the golf course (especially for how ‘well’ he plays).

 Lesley loves what she does - April is her favorite time of year (I know right, crazy).
 She is usually up to her eyes in paper work yet somehow always gets everything done on time.
 Lesley enjoys baking, spending time with her family and visiting anywhere she can stick her toes in the sand.